David Hockney is moving to France – so that he can smoke and work

-Born in Bradford, Hockney went on to study at the Royal College of Art in London.
+Born in Bradford in 1937, Hockney went on to study at the Royal College of Art in London.

 Soon after graduating from the Royal College of Art, in 1964 Hockney moved to live in Los Angeles.
 It was here that he began working on his swimming pool series.
 Working with the bright, bold colours of acrylics, the swimming pool series has in many ways defined his career.

 Hockney has consistently represented gay life and gay relationships in his work.
-Celebrating the domesticity of gay relationships.
+Celebrating the domesticity of gay relationships, and drawing inspiration from the iconic publication Physique Pictorial.

 In 2017, the Tate Britain presented a major retrospective of Hockney’s work, marking his 80th year.
 The exhibition then travelled to both Paris and New York.